 How is your personal budget calculated?

 In order to calculate your personal budget Derbyshire has developed a Resource Allocation System (RAS) which is a way of being able to calculate the budget someone might get.
-You will find a summery of the RAS in the related documents section of this page
+You will find a summary of the RAS in the related documents section of this page.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)